Course

 Upon completion of the course, students will have learned:

-- to apply microeconomic theory, game theory, behavioral economics and empirical evidence to explore traditional general management questions
+- to apply microeconomic theory, game theory, behavioral economics and econometric analysis to explore traditional general management questions

 - to conduct a case study of how employees in a real-life organization are motivated

-- to interact with a real-life organization and provide it with recommendations on how to improve employee motivation
+- to interact with a real-life organization and provide them with recommendations for how to improve worker motivation

-- how to learn from reading articles in international journals and think critically about empirical evidence
+- how to think critically about empirical evidence

 - how to collaborate effectively in groups